daghanacay/aws-appsync-chat-starter-react/README.md

    ```

 here are the selected options in the order the cli asked

+Enter name of project -> chatbot
 Choose your default editor? -> Visal Studio Code (or your own editor from the list)
 Choose the type of app that you're building? -> javascript
 What javascript framework are you using? -> react
 Source Directory Path? -> leave default press enter
 Distribution Directory Path: -> leave default press enter
 Build Command: -> leave default press enter
 Start Command: -> leave default press enter

 Do you want to use an AWS profile? -> yes
 Please choose the profile you want to use -> default

 Wait until the project initializes.
 It takes 1 to 3 minutes